 Subscribe for the latest information on Women Against Crime© trainings and presentations, as well as personal safety tips you can use today.

-5 D’s of Self Defense
+Read More5 D’s of Self Defense

 Self-defense involves more than just responding to a physical attack.
 The best way of defending yourself against aggression is by having a plan you can put into action before, during, and after a violent incident.
 A holistic self-defense strategy involves five basic steps: Decide The first step is to decide not to be a victim.